iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Lipschitz Operator in Hilbert Space.md

 **Observations**

 The strong convergence of $x_n - Tx_n$ can be equivalently written as $\Vert x_n - Tx_n\Vert \rightarrow 0$  and $x_n \rightharpoonup Tx_n$.
+We emphasize the, $T$ is a generic operator and it may not be a Lipschitz operator.

 **Proof**